xabbu42/Master/arbeit.md

 is a valid G3s proof with root sequent $⊃ A˚$.
 By the soundness of G3s we have $S4 ⊢ A˚$.
 \End{proof}

+In the other direction, one can realize S4 formulas in LP by replacing the $□$ occurrences by explicit justification terms as defined below.
+Of course most of this realizations will not transform a theorem of S4 into a theorem of LP.
+So the realization theorem will only assert the existence of a specific realization producing a theorem of LP from a theorem of S4.
+The constructive proof for the realization theorem also provides us with an algorithm to generate one such realization.
+However, that realization is not necessarily the only possible realization or the simplest one.

 \Begin{definition}[Realization Function]
 A *realization function* $r_A$ for a formula $A$ is a mapping from the